Give them the greatest gift at Christmas

 I occasionally look at the quantity of presents they each have and wonder if I should buy more presents for them.
 Then I stop myself and doubt that Pops actually has any concept of quality vs quantity.
 I think she’ll just be happy to have some new toys.
 Pudding has no idea he hasn’t got a mountain of presents or that his pile is considerably less than his sister’s.
 Lets face it, he’ll actually be far more interested in the mountain of paper hastily ripped of his sister’s presents strewn all over the floor.

 It’s not that I don’t want to spend the money on them.
 It’s that I think in the eyes of a child, innocent and simple, all that matters is that the are loved.
 Something every child has a right to.
 For me the day is about making memories to smile about and that doesn’t cost a penny.
-Surely happy memories are the greatest gifts of all.
+Surely love and happy memories are the greatest gifts of all.